 Why?
 Well, we typically only see small changes between each new model.
 And though the latest Mi Band does branch out slightly more than older siblings, it can still be tough to decipher what the real differences are.

 With this guide and table below, we'll explain all the key points of comparison to help you buy the tracker that's right for you.
+And don't forget to check out the latest on the Xiaomi Mi Band 5.

 |Xiaomi Mi Band 4||Xiaomi Mi Band 3|